mehrandvd/skunit/docs/chat-scenario-spec.md

 ## Advanced Scenario Features

 ### Flexible Use of Hashtags
-When defining skUnit statements such as `# SCENARIO`, `# PARAMETER`, and so on, you have the freedom to use as many hashtags as you wish.
+When defining skUnit statements such as `# SCENARIO`, `## [USER]`, and so on, you have the freedom to use as many hashtags as you wish.
 There's no strict rule that mandates a specific count of hashtags for each statement.
 This flexibility allows you to format your markdown in a way that enhances readability for you.
 However, as a best practice, we suggest adhering to the recommended usage to maintain a clear and comprehensible hierarchy.

 ### Unique Identifiers
 In certain uncommon instances, the data may contain skUnit expressions that could disrupt the parsing of the scenario.
 For instance, let's consider a scenario with two chat items.
 If the first chat item contains a markdown value that disrupts parsing, it could pose a problem: